 Figure 7.3.2.3-1: Procedure for group update

-1. The UAE server recognizes a new pair of UAV-2 and UAV-C by the new CAA-level UAV ID.
+1. The UAE server recognizes a new pair of UAV-2 and UAV-C by the new CAA level UAV ID.

 NOTE: The mechanisms for how the UAE server recognizes a new pair of UAV-C and UAV is out of scope of the present document.